12 Home Office Remodel Designs To Spark Ideas

 A separate office wasn’t in the cards for Laura and Randy, but they found a solution: a kitchen desk niche.
 It’s right off the main kitchen area and matches the rest of the white cabinetry.
 Bold, patterned wallpaper gives the desk a sense of separation from the rest of the kitchen, too.

 With climbing prices in her Fort Greene co-op building, Mollie faced a problem.
 She could cash out (but deal with moving) or stay where she was.
-The neighborhood was ideal, but the look of her outdated studio apartment was not.
-She decided to remain and turned to a Sweeten contractor to help fix-up her 500-square-foot home.
-Her contractor came up with a plan to update her kitchen and found space within it for a desk nook, which Mollie made her own by adding interesting patterns and bold blue hues.
+The neighborhood was ideal, but the look of her outdated 500-square-foot studio apartment was not.
+She decided to remain and turned to a Sweeten contractor to help update her kitchen.
+Along with bright blue cabinets and dishwasher drawers, the contractor found space for a desk nook.
+As a result, Mollie chose bold wallpaper to set it apart as an “office.”

 Barbra and Sean waited almost 10 years before renovating their 1,100-square-foot home in Kensington, Brooklyn.
-After living there for so long, they knew exactly what they wanted and what they needed to make their space work better for their family.
+They knew exactly what they needed to make their space work better for their family.
 Their kitchen had an existing spot for a desk so it seemed natural to carve out a similar area in their fully remodeled kitchen as well.
 The renovators found a desk that fit right into the opening.
 They also used leftover wallpaper from their foyer to give it a finished look.

-When Jenifer Herrmann, a media executive, and her partner, Mitzie Wong, co-founder of creative design firm Roar + Rabbit, found a two-bed, two-bath apartment for sale at a price that left them with a renovation budget, they snapped it up.
-In addition to kitchen and bathroom renovations, creating a home office space for Mitzie was a priority for their remodel.
+Jenifer Herrmann, a media executive, and her partner, Mitzie Wong, co-founder of creative design firm Roar + Rabbit, found a two-bed, two-bath apartment for sale at a price that left them with a renovation budget.
+In addition to a kitchen and two bathroom renovations, creating a home office space for Mitzie was a priority for their remodel.
 They turned the second bedroom into a home office.
-It is the perfect space for Mitzie to separate work from lif.
+It was the perfect space for Mitzie to separate work from personal life.
 She decorated it with her art materials, books, and growing plant collection.

 Having a work-from-home space was essential for first-time renovators Maria and Eric.
 They planned to include a home office in their 850-square-foot, two-bedroom apartment in Woodside, Queens.
 The couple worked with their Sweeten contractor to convert the second bedroom into a small office.
 They designed it to keep with the Scandinavian-chic aesthetic featured in the other rooms in their home.